-In our work, we segregated a validation dataset from each data domain's dataset, in which we use to derive the IF value of every training data point in that domain w.r.t. the validation dataset (after fine-tuning an LLM over the training data till convergence).
-Then, we normalize these IF values (for data points in each data domain), allowing us to perform weighted random sampling at every BO iteration of our algorithm, obtaining a data subset of size $n$ for a given data domain.
+In our work, we segregated a validation dataset from each data domain's dataset, in which we use to derive the IF score of every training data point in that domain w.r.t. the validation dataset (after fine-tuning an LLM over the training data till convergence).
+Then, we normalize these IF scores (for data points in each data domain), allowing us to perform weighted random sampling at every BO iteration of our algorithm, obtaining a data subset of size $n$ for a given data domain.
 This IF-weighted sampling is repeated for every data domain until we sample a dataset fulfilling the proposed mixing ratio at every BO iteration.
-Hence, the resulting data mixture contains more proportion of high-quality data points (based on IF values).
+Hence, the resulting data mixture contains more proportion of high-quality data points (based on IF scores).
 A summary of the IF-weighted sampling process for one data domain is given in Alg.~\ref{alg:IF-weighted sampling}.
 In our algorithm, we repeat this procedure for every data domain.